From chatbots to global autonomy, year by year — and the schedule keeps moving up.

 AI embeds into every productivity tool — Microsoft Office, Google Workspace, coding editors.
 People who use AI assistants at work start outpacing those who don't.
 White-collar productivity diverges sharply between adopters and holdouts.

-AI stops just answering questions — it starts doing things.
-Booking flights.
-Filing reports.
-Writing and running code.
-Using your computer on your behalf.
-The chatbot becomes an assistant that acts.
-Most people don't notice.
+AI stops just answering questions and starts doing things — booking flights, filing reports, writing and running code, using your computer on your behalf.
+The chatbot becomes an assistant that acts, and most people don't notice.

 A wave of early agent-building tools — now mostly obsolete — let people chain AI steps together for the first time.
 AI agents that could browse the web, pull data from other services, and complete multi-step tasks on their own.
-It felt experimental.
-It wasn't.
-It was a dress rehearsal.
+It felt experimental, but it was really a dress rehearsal.

 Your scheduling agent talks to their scheduling agent.
 Purchasing bots negotiate with supplier bots.
 Humans approve outcomes, not steps.
 Software systems quietly rewire themselves for machine-to-machine communication.
-Few grasp what this means — or know that it's happening.
+Most people haven't clocked how big a shift this is — or that it's already underway.

 Personal AI agents with deep system tools can, right now, run for hours to independently build full apps and websites.
 Tools like OpenClaw run locally, coordinate your apps, email, files, and calendars.
 Over 150,000 agents were instantly deployed globally, and they talk to each other.
 Instantly hacked, followed by quick security fixes.